UOW-TronSoc/ARCh2025-BaseStation/README.md

 Two basic ROS nodes, written in Python.
 The publisher is repsonsible for receiving JSON data issued by a server interface, then communicates with a subsciber node via a topic in native ROS2 communcation.

 ## Prerequisites
-Source ROS2 Humble and use `colcon build` to build the packages before implementation
+Source ROS2 Humble and use `colcon build` to compile the packages before implementation